Emmotes/ic_spoilers/docs/ishi.md

     "id": 2206,
     "flavour_text": "",
     "description": {
-        "desc": "Increase the effect of Let's Find Some Treasure by $amount% for every $(per_seconds___2) seconds it has been since Ishi attacked but did not kill an enemy, stacking multiplicatively up to $max_stacks times."
+        "desc": "Ishi increases the effect of Let's Find Some Treasure by $amount% for every $(per_seconds___2) seconds it has been since Ishi attacked but did not kill an enemy, stacking multiplicatively up to $max_stacks times."
     },
     "effect_keys": [
         {